Flight data, voice recorders retrieved from Nepal crash site

-POKHARA, Nepal (AP) — A spokesman for Nepal's Civil Aviation Authority says a flight data recorder and a cockpit voice recorder have been retrieved from the site of the crash of a passenger plane that went down on approach to the tourist town of Pokhara.
+POKHARA, Nepal (AP) — A spokesman for Nepal’s Civil Aviation Authority says a flight data recorder and a cockpit voice recorder have been retrieved from the site of the crash of a passenger plane that went down on approach to a newly opened airport in the tourist town of Pokhara.

-Jagannath Niraula said the boxes were found on Monday, a day after the ATR-72 aircraft crashed, killing 68 of the 72 people aboard.
+Jagannath Niraula said the boxes were found on Monday, a day after the ATR-72 aircraft crashed, killing at least 68 of the 72 people aboard.
 He said they will be handed over to investigators.
+Rescuers are still searching the debris, which is scattered down a 300-meter (984 feet) gorge.

 Pemba Sherpa, spokesperson for Yeti Airlines, also confirmed that both the flight data and the cockpit voice recorders have been found.

-POKHARA, Nepal (AP) — Nepal began a national day of mourning Monday, a day after a plane crashed while attempting to land at a newly opened airport, killing at least 68 of the 72 people aboard.
-Rescue workers rappelled down a 300-meter (984 feet) gorge to continue the search.
-Two more bodies have been found Monday morning.
+It remains unclear what caused the crash, the country's deadliest airplane accident in three decades, which took place amid mild, non-windy weather.

-The army, police and rescue workers are also scouring the debris for the flight data recorder.
-It remains unclear what caused the crash, the Himalayan country's deadliest airplane accident in three decades.
+The twin-engine ATR 72 aircraft, operated by Nepal’s Yeti Airlines, was completing the 27-minute flight from the capital, Kathmandu, to Pokhara, 200 kilometers (125 miles) west.
+It was carrying 68 passengers, including 15 foreign nationals, as well as four crew members, Nepal’s Civil Aviation Authority said in a statement.
+The foreigners included five Indians, four Russians, two South Koreans, and one each from Ireland, Australia, Argentina and France.

 A witness who recorded footage of the plane’s descent from his balcony said he saw the plane flying low before it suddenly veered to its left.
 “I saw that and I was shocked… I thought that today everything will be finished here after it crashes, I will also be dead,” said Diwas Bohora.
 After it crashed, red flames erupted and the ground shook violently, like an earthquake, Bohora said.
 “I was scared.
 Seeing that scene, I was scared.”